Mobinexbiz/plugin-salesforce-android/README.md

 ````

 #### SMFLaunchErrorAction Event

-If there is an error while authenticating ;
+If there is an error while authenticating:

 ````Javascript
 SFSDKManager.SMFLaunchErrorAction = function(e) {